Ofwakanda/Asset-Curator/README.md

 4. The asset is flagged as “vaulted,” disabling marketplace transfers, fusions, or burns unless released or authorized.

+# Note.
-This system ensures deterministic control over asset states while preserving provenance and usage rights

-Collectors can lock prized assets to prevent accidental sale or exposure.
+This system ensures deterministic control over asset states while preserving provenance and usage rights Collectors can also lock prized assets to prevent accidental sale or exposure.
 A specified unlock date or manual withdrawal ensures long-term security.

-Before initiating a merge() operation, all input NFTs must be stored.
+Before initiating a fusion operation, all input NFTs must be stored.
 This guarantees that source assets are immutable throughout the fusion validation process.

 DAOs, institutions, or creators may store NFTs as a form of decentralized “vault insurance,” proving asset control without relying on centralized storage platforms.

+# On-Chain Burn Mechanism

+The burn mechanism is designed to enforce controlled destruction of NFTs and iNFTs.
+Unlike typical burn operations that simply remove tokens from circulation, the Asset Curator burn mechanism is embedded with traceability, rights reconciliation, and lifecycle logic for complex asset ecosystems, including AI-enhanced digital identities.
+Basically it ensures the permanently removal of NFTs and iNFTs from circulation via an irreversible on-chain burn mechanism.

+# When an asset is submitted to the burn mechanism:

+1. The token is permanently removed from the NFT contract, triggering a total supply reduction.

+2. The protocol checks whether the burned token is a fused asset.
+If so, it initiates a restoration flow for original components stored in the vault.

+3. A cryptographic fingerprint of the burned token’s metadata is retained for auditability and proof-of-burn purposes.

+# Note.
+Project founders or DAO communities may burn unclaimed or underperforming assets to reduce total supply and enhance the rarity of remaining collectibles.
+Burns can also be used to remove deprecated or low-quality NFTs from circulation, especially when paired with community governance through originality scoring or flagging.